 The series itself was surprisingly good.
 It started out a bit slow and I thought it was just those typical Shanghai triads and those gangs going against each other.
-But its many twists and complicated story was entertaining enough and sure showed a different side to the genre.
-I honestly think that TVB is better at those Shanghai series more than its modern serials in recent years.
-Sure, there has been good scripts and all of the modern serials but the ending will always kill it.
-But in the Shanghai serials, so far–I found them all nicely scripted and the ending was well planned–like The Charm Beneath, The Price of Greed, and now this.
+But its many twists and complicated stories were entertaining enough.
+It sure showed a different side to the genre.
+I honestly think that TVB is better at those Shanghai series more than its modern series in recent years.
+Sure, there has been good scripts and all of the modern series but the ending will always kill it.
+But in the Shanghai series, so far–I found them all nicely scripted and the ending was well planned–like The Charm Beneath, The Price of Greed, and now this.
 I’m sure there are many others in recent years, but these three so far met up to quality.

-Unexpected one but I somehow restore my faith for Michael Miu after watching this.
-He managed to carried out his character convincingly enough.
-I guess it was one of those old group vibe from the ’80s or whatever else that made it happen.
+Unexpected one but I somehow restored my faith for Michael Miu after watching this.
+He managed to carry out his character convincingly enough.
+I guess it was one of those old group vibes from the ’80s or whatever else that made it happen.
 There were others also.
 And his chemistry with Anne Heung was interesting also since I didn’t expect it to work out.
-Quite a bit tragic and stuffs, but not overdone.
+Quite a bit tragic and all, but not overdone.
 I was glad also that he didn’t end up with Anne’s character.
-Although I love to see them together as a team, but I don’t like it if it was too gift-wrapped or it would be beyond cheesy and unrealistic, considering what had happened.
+Although I love to see them together as a team, I don’t like it if it was too gift-wrapped or it would be beyond cheesy and unrealistic, considering what had happened.
 At least both parties had come to accept what happened and still maintain a pure friendship.

 Derek Kwok – This was one of the roles that I felt he wasn’t robbed, lol.
 Great performance like always and very natural.
 A great role for him also.
 Can’t say much about his character ’cause I’m just impressed and don’t want to be repetitive.

-Jimmy Au – A little disappointment that his character shall die but somewhat reasonable to the plot itself.
+Jimmy Au – A little disappointed that his character shall die but somewhat reasonable to the plot itself.
 It’s one of the rare roles that I like him in.
-Although he starred in a few series in the good old days, but he wasn’t that impressive.
+Although he starred in a few series in the good old days, he wasn’t that impressive.
 In this one, it is one of those series I can say that he’s good.
-He makes his character real and funny at the same time at the beginning and quite tragic near the end.
+He makes his character real and funny at the same time in the beginning and quite tragic near the end.